We are addressing a critical unmet need for people with inherited sarcomere variants.

 Image Genetic Dilated Cardiomyopathy

 Dilated cardiomyopathy (DCM) is a cardiac muscle disorder affecting the heart’s main ventricular and atrial chambers, making it difficult to pump blood to the rest of the body.
 Nearly 40% of DCM is caused by underlying genetic variants.
-With more than 70 genes implicated in DCM, the most common variant is in genes of the sarcomere, the heart’s contractile machinery, including the TTN and MYH7 genes being among the most common.
+The most common variant is in genes of the sarcomere, the heart’s contractile machinery, including the TTN and MYH7 genes being among the most common.

 Genetic DCM carries significant risk of disease progression to advanced stages of heart failure.
 Occurring in as many as one in every 250 people, DCM is the leading cause of heart transplants globally.
 Despite the availability of treatments to address symptoms, there are no therapies that specifically target the underlying causes of primary DCM.
 An important opportunity exists to create a new standard of care for this progressive disease and restore cardiac function by targeting sarcomeric gene variants to prevent disease progression.